 Now & Then

 A commission from the Woodland Trust for a new earthwork, with planting, for their flagship Jubilee Woods in Normanton le Heath Leics UKLE 672.
 The piece is now finished and is interactive and it refers to the archaeology of the site.
 Situated beside the pond it differs from an amphitheatre because it has no parallel seats.
 Instead it has a walkway that spirals downwards connecting us with the different archaeological layers as we go down into the past, and up again into the light.

 I have thought not to import any material, but to just build it in using what’s there already.
-The English Oaks that surround it, are not only well loved by people but are immensely important to wildlife.
+The 13 English Oaks that will surround it in the future should eventually provide a private sheltered space.
 There is an inner circle of indigenous natural bushes such as, Wild Privet, Dog Rose, Hazel, Buckthorn, and Hawthorn which were chosen to provide food and shelter for birds.

 6 m depth x 64 m diameter